Strategy Review System Overview

 Step 5: Submit QPM Materials

-Step 6: QPM
+Step 6: Quarterly Progress Meeting

-Optional: QPM Follow-Up
+Optional: Follow-Up After QPM

 Three days after the QPM, the Management Board staffer, with the help of the SRS Coordinator, distributes a draft list of follow-up actions via email for workgroup and GIT review.
 The cohort will request any necessary changes or clarifications to the follow-up actions.
 Once requests and decisions are finalized through the Management Board, they are published on the Management Decisions page.

-Step 7: Management Board Follow-Up
+Step 7: Follow-Up with Management Board

 As needed, the workgroup and GIT will complete any actions that are their responsibility by the identified due dates.
 Similarly, Management Board members and other identified parties will complete follow-up actions, as identified on the Management Decisions page.
-Workgroup and GIT chairs, coordinators, and staffers may need to request time on subsequent Management Board agendas to follow-up on or complete action items.
+Workgroup and GIT chairs, coordinators and staffers may need to request time on subsequent Management Board agendas to follow-up on or complete action items.

 Optional: Meet with SET

-• The Work Plan replaces the Actions section of the previously used Logic & Action Plan.
+- The Work Plan replaces the Actions section of the previously used Logic & Action Plan.
 This document describes actions that the responsible workgroup or GIT will take during the upcoming two-year period to make progress toward achieving the outcome.
 New actions and “carryover” actions from the previous two-year period may be included.

 Twelve weeks after the QPM, workgroup and GIT chairs, with the support of their coordinators and staffers, submit the final versions of their Work Plan and Management Strategy to SRS@chesapeakebay.net.
 The documents are then posted to the Chesapeake Bay Program’s website and accessible on the Document Status page, where the Management Documents status is updated to “Complete.”